Dental Crowns – Port Charlotte, FL

 When a Tooth

 Needs to Be Fixed

 You are eating dinner, and suddenly you are holding half of one of your teeth in your hand.
 Weakened by a fracture or a large filling, the tooth is now in obvious need of repair.
 Dr. Villescas may suggest a crown, an artificial replacement of the upper part of the tooth, to restore the damaged one’s function and look.
 Crowns can be made from several different kinds of materials, and based on location, aesthetics, and cost, the right one to repair your damaged tooth can be selected.
 At our dental office, our emergency dentist will be able to create and place just the right kind of dental crowns in our Port Charlotte, FL dental office to restore your tooth.

-Why Choose Caring Way Dentistry for Dental Crowns?
+Why Choose Caring Way Dentistry of Port Charlotte for Dental Crowns?

 - Durable Tooth-Colored Materials